Pedal Portugal…and others!

 A2Z Adventures – a Portuguese company specialising in walking and biking tours in Portugal.
 Cycling tours include the Atlantic coast from Porto to Lisbon and riding in the Alto Alentejo.

-Cycle Tours Global – online directory run by an Australian company that profiles bike tours worldwide, including a number of operators in Portugal.
+Cycle Tours Global – online directory run by an Australian company that profiles bike tours worldwide, including many in Portugal.

 Cycling Through The Centuries – sister company of bike hire firm Cycling Rentals.
 Offer self-guided options and guided options – aiming for a combination of cycling, gourmet dining and luxurious accommodation.